I've spent half a century writing for radio and print (mostly print). I hope to be still tapping the keys as I take my last breath.

 But, what if it’s intelligent life?
-If that’s the case, and Dr. Hawking allows that is a possibility, he suggests keeping a safe distance.
+If that’s the case, and Dr. Hawking allowed that was a possibility, he suggested keeping a safe distance.

-In a 2017 documentary called Stephen Hawking’s Favourite Places he says “One day, we might receive a signal from a planet … but we should be wary of answering back.
+In a 2017 documentary called Stephen Hawking’s Favourite Places he said “One day, we might receive a signal from a planet . . . but we should be wary of answering back.
 Meeting an advanced civilization could be like Native Americans encountering Columbus.
 That didn’t turn out so well.”

-He says he imagines intelligent aliens “might exist in massive ships, having used up all the resources from their home planet.
+He said he imagined intelligent aliens “might exist in massive ships, having used up all the resources from their home planet.
 Such advanced aliens would perhaps become nomads, looking to conquer and colonize whatever planets they can reach.”

 Size of Universe Defies Extraterrestrial Search